How These 4 Companies Are Embracing Flexible Work — and Why You Should Too

 May 22, 2019

-A third (31%) of LinkedIn users say flexible work arrangements are a very important consideration when choosing a job.
+A third (31%) of LinkedIn users say flexible work schedules and arrangements are a very important consideration when choosing a job.
 That’s a third of candidates who might turn down an offer if your company doesn’t offer flexibility.

 That’s according to LinkedIn’s Global Talent Trends 2019 report, which surveyed 5,000 talent acquisition and HR professionals around the world.
 And although 36% of women and 29% of men say flexibility really matters when they make job decisions, fears about communication, productivity, and lack of oversight hold many companies back from fully embracing these desirable policies.